adamakeo/faxDocument/docs/preferences.md

 If you have Dynamic ISF and/or Dynamic CR, this setting will also limit their ability to make less aggressive adjustments

-If you have autotune enabled, this setting also limits its ability to make adjustments to your ICR, basal profile and ISF.
+If you have autotune enabled, this setting also limits its ability to make less aggressive adjustments to your ICR, basal profile and ISF.

-## Ena
+## Dynamic Settings
+### Enable Dynamic ISF
+Please read <a href="/autosens-dynamic">Autosense and Dynamic ISF/ICR</a> for more information.